Leonard Kleinrock: Internet

+Kleinrock was a cofounder of Linkabit, and founder and chairman of Nomadix and the Technology Transfer Institute.

-Kleinrock published hundreds of research papers, which ultimately launched a new field of research on the theory and application of queueing theory to computer networks.
+He published hundreds of research papers, which ultimately launched a new field of research on the theory and application of queueing theory to computer networks.
 In this role, he supervised the research of scores of graduate students.
 He disseminated his research and that of his students to wider audiences for academic and commercial use, and organized hundreds of commercial seminars presented by experts and pioneers in the U.S. and internationally.
 Many graduate students that Kleinrock supported based their careers on expertise they acquired while working on the ARPANET with him, including several whose later work on internetworking and the Internet protocol suite led to the networking technology employed in the Internet.
 Kleinrock's work published in the mid-1970s on the performance of the ARPANET, which was discussed at the International Network Working Group, underpinned the development of the Transmission Control Protocol of the Internet protocol suite.
 His analytic work in the 1970s addressed packet switching networks, packet radio networks, local area networks, broadband networks, nomadic computing, peer-to-peer networks, and intelligent software agents.
 Kleinrock's theoretical work on hierarchical routing with student Farouk Kamoun remains critical to the operation of the Internet today.

-In 1988, Kleinrock was the chairman of a group that presented the report Toward a National Research Network to the U.S. Congress, concluding that "There is a clear and urgent need for a national research network".
+In 1988, Kleinrock was the chairman of a committee of the National Research Council’s Computer Science and Telecommunications Board (CSTB) that presented the report Toward a National Research Network to the U.S. Congress, concluding that "There is a clear and urgent need for a national research network".
 Although the U.S. did not build a nationwide national research and education network, this report influenced Al Gore to pursue the development of the High Performance Computing Act of 1991, which helped facilitate development of the Internet as it is known today.
 Funding from the bill was used in the development of the 1993 web browser Mosaic at the National Center for Supercomputing Applications (NCSA), which accelerated the adoption of the World Wide Web.
+He later led the CSTB committee which produced the influential 1994 report Realizing the Information Future; The Internet and Beyond.